Welcome to The Leaving Earth Project

 Leaving Earth workshops focus on observing and recording responses to nature visually or through writing to foster a deeper connection with the world around us.

-The Leaving Earth Project is addressing climate change with a quiet activism.
+The Leaving Earth Project is addressing habitat loss with a quiet activism.
 Quiet activism is a term used to describe grass-roots interventions that address the climate emergency at a local and personal level.
 At the heart of the Leaving Earth Project is my belief that quiet actions can shift perceptions, educate, and generate transformative change.

 Quiet Activism Inspires Change